PatrickRoethe/css-framework-prosjekt/README.md

 ## Features
 - **Login**: Users can log in through the authentication page with a valid username and password (minimum 8 characters).
-- **Feed**: A list of example posts from the user and other users, with an option to sort posts by newest or oldest.
+- **Feed**: A list of example posts from the user and other users, with an option to sort posts by newest or oldest ( non-functional)
 - **Profile**: View the user's profile, including profile image, username, follower count, and a follow button (currently non-functional).

 ## Installation